 Glassine paper is a good option as it is both acid-free and moisture-resistant.
 You can also use polypropylene sleeves, similar to glassine but slightly thicker.

 If you cannot find any of these materials, you can always use plain old wrapping paper.
-Just be sure that it is acid-free and doesn’t have any ink on it.
+Just be sure it is acid-free and has no ink on it.

-This will help protect the print’s quality while keeping dust off of it.
+This will help protect the print’s quality while keeping dust off.
 It would be best to try not to stack multiple prints on top of each other, as this can cause them to become damaged or bent.

 How To Choose A Frame For Your Fine Art Prints